-Please don’t hesitate to contact any staff members as well, such as Peter, Rachel, Kathy, Grant, or Don - we’re always happy to have a chat, and can help hook you in with any external support that might be beneficial.
+Please don’t hesitate to contact any staff members as well, such as Stuart, Rachel, Kathy, Grant, or Don - we’re always happy to have a chat, and can help hook you in with any external support that might be beneficial.

 If you’d like a chat with someone outside College, good options include eheadspace which provides free online support and counselling to young people up to the age of 25, and BeyondBlue which provides free and immediate 24/7 support.

 You can access the Support Services at your University as well - see links as follows: